gmb2012/alm/AgileManagement-English.md

 Focus of Scrum Master is the team
 ALM's focus are the individuals
 Together they work to tackle Company imediments, improvements and agile transformation But for teams I like to know about conflicts.
 I will just act if I am asked for help not before.
-Reason: to be able to defend
+Reason: to be able to defend / tell it is under control

 ---